 Ford protoype automobiles and trucks.

-Atlas is actually two companies - Atlas Model Railroad Co.
+Atlas was originally two companies - Atlas Model Railroad Co.
 Inc.,

-which includes all HO & N Scale products, and Atlas O, LLC, encompassing 'O' Scale and
+which included all HO & N Scale products, and Atlas O, LLC, encompassing 'O' Scale and

 offer to the public, multiple scale